freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

-- Use the `read` command to get input
+- Enter `./bike-shop.sh` in the terminal and press enter
-- Add this to the suggested area: `read BIKE_ID_TO_RENT`
+- Make sure you are in the `project` folder first

 ## 1240.
 Ask for phone number

 ### 1240.1

 If a bike isn't available or doesn't exist, they will be sent to the main menu.
-If they enter a bike that is available, you need to find out their phone number so you can see if they exist in the database or not.
+If they enter a bike that is available, you need to find out their phone number so you can see if they are an existing customer or not.
 Echo the text `"What's your phone number?"`

 #### HINTS

-- Use the `read` command to get input
+- Put the command in double quotes so that apostrophe shows up
-- Add this to the suggested area: `read BIKE_ID_TO_RENT`
+- Add this to the suggested area: `echo "What's your phone number?"`

 ## 1250. read `PHONE_NUMBER`